 Please also see the communication guidelines for the use of proctoring on the right (pdf, Dutch).

 uMail has been updated to a new software environment.
 Due to this update, any automatic forwarding from a student’s uMail account to their personal account is no longer active.
 This means any email messages you send via Blackboard or Brightspace, for example, are not automatically sent to their personal email account.
 This might hinder communications with your students as they may not be aware of this issue.
 Please inform them on what they need to do to re-activate the forward, for example during a lecture.
 You can refer to this guide.

 Extra security step

-From 22 April, you will no longer be able to sign into Teams, Office 365, OneDrive and Skype for Business with your ULCN account alone, but will need to go through an extra security step.
+From 22 April, you will no longer be able to log in to Teams, Office 365, OneDrive and Skype for Business with your ULCN account alone, but you will need to go through an extra security step.
 You will have to verify your identity with Microsoft Authenticator.